 To determine whether an attribute should be managed in MDS, data stewards must decide on the nature of the attribute.
 Is this a state of the domain?
 Is this information useful for multiple systems?
 All numeric and date fields should be evaluated closely.
 Tracking information should not be managed if it is specific to an application in the organization.
 Calculated values or balances should not be managed in an MDS system because these values will change over time.
 Make sure that attributes that store a product’s age are not managed as such but that you manage the product’s date of creation instead.

 It is important to understand the flow of data within an organization before implementing an MDM system.
-Any MDM system that does not match the natural flow of data through an organization is doomed to fail, as busy users work in the easiest, most natural manner.
+Any system that does not match the natural flow of data through an organization is doomed to fail.
 Analysis of business processes can provide insight into the flow of related data through the enterprise.
 All systems within an organization can be classified as either systems of entry, systems of record, or subscribing systems.

 Many systems within the organization will have data-cleansing needs.
 It is important to determine what remediation will be acceptable if duplicate records are found.
 If history must be maintained for duplicate members, a mapping between the MDS source and the system should be maintained.
 In the next chapter, we discuss how to create our models in MDS.